Jakhes/extra_search_mod/README.md

   - **Title Search**, goes through the Ideas and displays all that contain the searched Term in the Title. (original Search)
   - **Description Search** (activated by Default), displays all Ideas that contain the searched Term in the Idea description.

+Because it searches through the description, there might be some Cards that dont use the searched Card as component but uses the name in the flavour text description.

 ## Development

 - uses the Stackland [mod-template](https://github.com/stacklandsdev/mod-template) as basis